-The principal activity of Variety - The Children's Charity of Victoria during the financial year was to assist less fortunate children in the community.
-Government restrictions and lockdowns due to COVID-19 throughout 2021 restricted Variety's ability to run activities in schools, with children as well as major fundraising events.
-Despite these challenges, significant effort as well as fundraising diversification and innovation delivered a solid increase in Total Revenue to over \$3.3m (2020: \$1.8m).
-This result improved the capacity of Variety to grant to children in need and deliver children's activities and programs registering near pre-COVID-19 investment levels of \$1.7M.
+The principal activity of Variety - The Children's Charity of Victoria during the financial year was to assist children living with disability, illness and disadvantage.
+The effects of government restrictions and lock-downs due to COVID-19 eased during the financial year enabling Variety run activities in schools, with children as well as most fundraising events.
+Fundraising diversification and innovation delivered a solid increase in Total Revenue to over \$5.1m (2021: \$3.3M).
+This result improved the capacity of Variety to grant to children in need and deliver children's activities and of \$2.2M (2021: \$1.7M) or approximately 79% (2021: 75%) of net revenue